|Nutrition Facts (per serving)|

 This homemade coarse-ground mustard recipe is from "The Mustard Cookbook" by Sally Stone and Martin Stone (Avon Books).
 It is made with whole mustard seeds, red wine, red wine vinegar, and spices.
-The mustard requires 3 hours of steeping time and then at least 12 hours of standing time before using, so plan accordingly.
+The mustard requires three hours of steeping time and then at least 12 hours of standing time before using, so plan accordingly.

-There are more than 40 types of mustard seeds, but the most popular ones are the white, brown and black.
+There are more than 40 types of mustard seeds, but the most popular ones are white, brown and black.
 This recipe uses white or brown mustard seeds.